z88dk/z88dk/libsrc/_DEVELOPMENT/target/yaz180/device/am9511a/readme.md

 # The Am9511A

-The Am9511A Arithmetic Processing Unit (APU) is a monolithic MOS/LSI device that provides high performance fixed and floating point arithmetic and a variety of floating pOint trigonometric and mathematical operations.
+The Am9511A Arithmetic Processing Unit (APU) is a monolithic MOS/LSI device that provides high performance fixed and floating point arithmetic and a variety of floating point trigonometric and mathematical operations.
 It may be used to enhance the computational capability of a wide variety of processor-oriented systems.

 - Fixed point 16 and 32 bit operations
 - Floating point 32 bit operations